 Skillate starts with writing the job description itself, offering assistance by suggesting better keywords and skills.
 It provides the resume-to-req matching and resume parsing that is the basis of all the products reviewed here.
 The product collects resumes from potential sources -- such as its internal database, third-party ATSes, Google Drive, mailboxes, referrals, external agencies and career pages -- and runs incoming resumes against its machine learning model, ranking and scoring them for their fit with the job at hand.
 Skillate reports its AI algorithms have been trained with a data set of 120 million profiles.

 The concept of first-round screening is AI-enabled here: The chatbot automatically screens the candidates for information beyond resumes, such as notice periods, intent to relocate and salary expectations.

 Skillate integrates with SAP SuccessFactors Recruiting, Workday, SmartRecruiters, and Oracle Taleo.

-TurboHire bills itself as a recruitment automation platform, adding AI to the tasks all recruiters face: job marketing and screening, interview scheduling, feedback collection automation and candidate engagement and inquiry.
+TurboHire bills itself as a recruitment automation platform, adding AI to the tasks all recruiters face: job marketing and screening, interview scheduling, feedback collection, and candidate engagement and inquiry.
 The product accommodates global and high-volume hiring through bulk email campaigns and WhatsApp and text integration.
 Like in other products reviewed here, customizing is possible without touching code, so recruiters can best adapt it for their preferred practices.
-The product has an integrated agency management portal that allows partners to contribute candidates, track their status and manage compliance, which is key to recruiting in much of Asia.
+The product has an integrated agency-management portal that enables partners to contribute candidates, track their status and manage compliance, which is key to recruiting in much of Asia.

 The company has AI-enabled many of the standard workflows of recruiting and hiring, delivered in a series of modules.
 Like most such products, the focus is on productivity and efficiency.
-However, Amanda, the bot, is at this point rather limited, at least on the TurboHire website.
+However, the chatbot is at this point rather limited, at least on the TurboHire website.